rezaeim748/rezaeim748/README.md

-# Hi there! 👋 I'm Kiarash
+# Hi there! 👋 I'm Mohammadreza

-I'm a computer science student at Amirkabir University (Tehran Polytechnic) with a passion for deep learning and its applications in bioinformatics.
-Currently, I'm working at the Computational Biology Research Center (CBRC).
+I'm a computer engineer student at Amirkabir University (Tehran Polytechnic) with a passion for deep learning.
+Currently, I'm working on Graph Neural Networks.

 ## 🌱 Interests

 - 🧠 Deep Learning
-- 🧬 Bioinformatics and Computational Biology
+- 🌐 Graph Neural Networks
 - 🖥️ Artificial Intelligence and Machine Learning
 - 💻 Coding and Problem Solving

 ## 📚 Education

-- 🎓 Pursuing a Bachelor's degree in Computer Science at Amirkabir University
+- 🎓 Pursuing a Bachelor's degree in Computer Engineering at Amirkabir University

 ## 💼 Current Work

-Currently, I'm focused on a project at CBRC where I'm leveraging the power of Generative Adversarial Networks (GANs) to optimize drug candidates.
+Currently, I'm focused on a project at the university where I am comparing the performance of graph neural networks with and without weight matrices on different tasks.
 My work involves:

-- 🧪 Designing GAN architectures tailored for drug molecule generation
+- 🧠 Designing GNN architectures tailored for node classification and link prediction.
-- 🧬 Generating novel molecular structures with desired properties
+- 📊 Utilizing different datasets for training the models.
-- 📈 Collaborating with domain experts to fine-tune GAN outputs for practical applications
+- ⚖️ Comparison between models with and without weight matrices.

 ## 📫 Connect with Me